 Billing under another provider’s credentials when the rendering provider is not credentialed is a compliance risk and may constitute fraud.
 Each provider who delivers patient care should be individually credentialed.

-What happens if credentialing lapses?
+What happens if my credentialing lapses?

 If a provider’s credentialing lapses, they lose their in-network status with the affected payer.
 Claims submitted during the lapse period may be denied, and revenue is lost.
 Learn more about why ongoing credentialing matters.